Opportunities to Study Off Campus

 Students wishing to participate in approved domestic programs must meet the same deadlines for preliminary and final applications as students who wish to study abroad.
 These programs are listed in the Handbook of Off-Campus Study Opportunities, available each fall on the Off-Campus Study website.
 Opportunities include:

-Exchange programs: Colby participates in student exchange programs with Howard University in Washington, D.C., and the Claremont Colleges in Claremont, Calif.
-Ordinarily, exchanges are arranged for a single semester of the junior year.
+Exchange programs: Colby participates in a student exchange program with Howard University in Washington, D.C.
+Ordinarily, exchanges are arranged for a single semester of the junior year and are only available if the receiving institution approves.
 Each student pays tuition, board, and room charges at the home institution; travel is at the student’s expense.
 Participation is not guaranteed and dependent on housing at the chosen institution.

 Opportunities to Study and Intern in Washington: Colby students may study and intern in Washington, D.C., for a semester.
 Students from a variety of majors take advantage of this opportunity.
 More information is available through the Office of Off-Campus Study.